 Unfortunately, we missed that trip so what we did, we boarded an air-conditioned bus bound to Bayawan (Php85/head) then we transferred to Hinobaan (Php85/head).
 But then we missed the 5:30 pm last trip going to Sipalay.
 What a day!

 The tricycle drivers offered us Php500 for a special trip.
-It was just in time that our contact local tour guide Roland Dequina from Sipalay texted us of our whereabouts.
+It was just in time that our contact local tour guide Roland Dequina from Sipalay texted us about our whereabouts.
 When we told him that we missed the last trip, he volunteered to fetch us in the terminal for Php300 only, much cheaper than what was offered to us a few minutes ago.

 Day 3: The Beauty of Sipalay

 The long trip and bus hopping were so tiring, not for me but for my hubby.
 And to whisk off his unpleasant experience, we cupped up the night with delicious food at Sipalay’s Jewel’s Pizza & Seafood Restaurant located in the city.
 He forgot the worn-out guy he was a few hours ago.
 Hahaha!
 (Meal-Php460).

 We had a nice time eating and chatting with Roland.
 He was so kind that he brought us to Sealey’s Inn where we will spend the night with.

 Mornings in Sipalay

-We woke up early and took a morning walk along the brown shore of Sipalay.
+We woke up early and took a morning walk along the brown shoreline of Sipalay.
 It was a clear, calm morning and it was so tempting to swim.
-But we have to catch up with our call time with Roland at 7:00 am so after a few minutes of savoring the quiet moment at the beach, we went back at Sealey’s Inn and ate fast.
+But we have to catch up with our call time with Roland at 7:00 am so after a few minutes of savoring the quiet moment at the beach, we went back to Sealey’s Inn and ate fast.
 Our breakfast meal: two tapsilog with two 2-in-1 coffee (Php170).